AshishYesale7/Calander-Ai/src/README.md

 *   **Personalized News & Resources:**
     *   A news feed that can be filtered by interests like "AI," "Internships," or "GATE" to keep you updated on relevant topics.
 Articles can be summarized by the AI.
     *   A resources page where you can bookmark your own learning materials and also receive AI-generated suggestions based on your unique goals and skills.
+*   **Codefolio Ally Extension:** An integrated extension that allows you to connect and visualize your progress across major coding platforms.
+By simply entering your username, you can track your solved problems, contest ratings, daily streaks, and weekly activity in a dedicated, graphical dashboard.
 *   **Advanced User Experience:**
     *   **Multi-Method Authentication:** Secure sign-up and sign-in using email/password, Google, or phone number (OTP).
     *   **Push Notifications:** Receive timely, native browser notifications for upcoming events and deadlines so you never miss an important date.